dukenguyen203-art/SQL-Supply-Chain-Inventory-Optimization/04_analysis/analysis_report.md

 ## Integrated Insights
 Across all dimensions, the data paints a consistent picture:
-- Forecast accuracy weakens later in the year, while inventories rise.
+- Forecasts deteriorate later in the year, and the network compensates with higher inventory.
-- Inventory is not optimally distributed, creating both overstock and stockout risks.
+- Inventory distribution is uneven, not demand-aligned, creating both overstock and understock pockets.
-- Supplier lead-time variability forces higher safety stock and contributes to volatility.
+- Supplier variability is systemic, not isolated — safety stock requirements are structurally elevated.
-- Warehouse demand patterns are seasonal, yet forecasts and replenishment do not fully account for it.
+- Demand surges follow seasonal patterns that are predictable but not fully modelled.
-- SKU importance is driven by revenue, not volume, emphasising the need for ABC-based planning.
+- Portfolio importance is broad; planning improvements must scale across many SKUs, not just a small top tier

 ## Improvement Opportunities (High-Level)
-A few practical steps emerge from the analysis:
+- Introduce mid-year reforecasting to counter rising second-half forecast error.
-- Introduce a mid-year reforecasting cycle for A-class items.
+- Prioritise high-WAPE and high-volume SKUs, since revenue is widely distributed.
-- Establish a slow-mover watchlist (DOH > 60 days).
+- Build a slow-mover watchlist (DOH > 60 days) and adjust replenishment parameters.
-- Stabilise replenishment patterns for volatile SKUs.
+- Stabilise ordering behaviour to reduce volatility and DOH inflation.
-- Use network balance dashboards to guide stock transfers and prevent unnecessary POs.
+- Strengthen supplier reliability programs across the entire supplier base.
-- Work with high-variability suppliers to tighten delivery windows or adjust safety stock policies.
+- Use network-balance dashboards to rebalance stock before issuing new POs.
-- Apply ABC–CV logic to allocate planning effort and set differentiated service levels.
+- Incorporate seasonal uplift logic into forecasting for key warehouses.